flyve-mdm/doc/source/contribute/workflow.rst

 ``git config --global user.signingkey B344E73DA95715F4``

-Also run the following commands to sign all commits by default:
+Also run the following commands to sign all commits by default in your current local repository:

 ``git config --global commit.gpgsign true``